-Dear Crufts Team at The Kennel Club.
+Dear Crufts Team at The Kennel Club,

-Like you, the RSPCA and Blue Cross are dedicated to protecting and promoting the welfare of all dogs.
+Like you, the RSPCA is dedicated to protecting and promoting the welfare of all dogs.
 With Crufts taking place in March, I wanted to write to you to urge you not to show the most prolific brachycephalic breeds - pugs and British and French bulldogs - at Crufts.